jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 #v(1em)
 - Usually, the daily dose is _escalated_ or _'updosed'_ (increased to the next step's dose) every 2-4 weeks *if there are no/minimal reactions*. _It may take more than 4 weeks for a step for some patients_.

-- There are four different approaches for dose escalation, based on patient/physician preference and risk profile:
+- There are four different approaches for dose escalation, based on patient/physician preference, risk profile, and resources available:
 #v(1em)
 #[
   #set list(spacing: 0.9em)